The application deadline for the Shimon Peres Prize 2021 is March 31, 2021.

 We are looking for projects and programs that have contributed to shaping the future of Israeli-German relations and applied themselves to challenges facing both societies.
 The jury is interested in innovative projects that have inspired enthusiasm for German-Israeli cooperation in young people.

-Winning projects receive 10,000 euros in prize money.
+Winning projects receive 10,000 euros each in prize money.

 Individuals and organizations from Germany and Israel are eligible to apply with a project or running program that took place within the last three years.
-The majority of project participants must have been older than 18 years during the project period.
+The majority of project participants should have been 18-45 years of age during the project period.
 The jury is especially interested in initiatives that achieved concrete and sustainable results while working towards the values embodied by Shimon Peres (see below).

 Government employees and projects directly executed by ministries or government bodies are not eligible to apply.

 Shimon Peres (1923-2016)

 Among the founding fathers and pioneers of the State of Israel, the Ninth President and twice Prime Minister of the State of Israel and Nobel Peace Prize Laureate, Shimon Peres, stands out as a figure who embodied action, vision and hope.